Rakshit-Sawarn-iitb/Rakshit-Sawarn-iitb/README.md

   - Developed tumor detection CNNs on MRI reports

 - **Founder @ Cipher Solutions**
-  - Designing AI systems for law & finance with scalable RAG pipelines
+  - Designing AI systems for law & finance with scalable pipelines
   - **Endorsed by Mumbai Police** for real-world impact

 ### 🛠️ What I Work On